Mat Hooking Exhibition at Englee Worth the Visit

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North

-Posted on August 2, 2013, in Art, Heritage, Tradition and tagged art, Bayeux, Christopher Mitchelmore, Crown Jewels, englee, French Shore, Hooked mats, Lorraine Michael, Newfoundland and Labrador New Democratic Party, rugs, textiles, The Straits White Bay North.
+Posted on August 2, 2013, in Art, Culture, Tourism and tagged art, Bayeux, Christopher Mitchelmore, Crown Jewels, Cultural Experiences, englee, Hooked mats, Lorraine Michael, Newfoundland and Labrador New Democratic Party, rugs, textiles, The Straits White Bay North.
 Bookmark the permalink.
 4 Comments.